15 Counterfactual Explanations

 The method works also with systems that do not use machine learning.
 We can create counterfactuals for any system that receives inputs and returns outputs.
 The system that predicts apartment rents could also consist of handwritten rules, and counterfactual explanations would still work.

-The counterfactual explanation method is relatively easy to implement, since it is essentially a loss function (with a single or many objectives) that can be optimized with standard optimizer libraries.
-Some additional details must be taken into account, such as limiting feature values to meaningful ranges (e.g. only positive apartment sizes).
+The counterfactual explanation method is relatively easy to implement, since it’s essentially a loss function (with a single or many objectives) that can be optimized with standard optimizer libraries.
+Some additional details must be taken into account, such as limiting feature values to meaningful ranges (e.g., only positive apartment sizes).

-For each instance you will usually find multiple counterfactual explanations (Rashomon effect).
-This is inconvenient - most people prefer simple explanations over the complexity of the real world.
-It is also a practical challenge.
-Let us say we generated 23 counterfactual explanations for one instance.
+For each instance, you will usually find multiple counterfactual explanations (Rashomon effect).
+This is inconvenient – most people prefer simple explanations over the complexity of the real world.
+It’s also a practical challenge.
+Let’s say we generated 23 counterfactual explanations for one instance.
 Are we reporting them all?
 Only the best?
-What if they are all relatively “good”, but very different?
+What if they are all relatively “good,” but very different?
 These questions must be answered anew for each project.
-It can also be advantageous to have multiple counterfactual explanations, because humans then can select the ones that correspond to their previous knowledge.
+It can also be advantageous to have multiple counterfactual explanations because humans then can select the ones that correspond to their previous knowledge.

 The multi-objective counterfactual explanation method by Dandl et al. is implemented in a GitHub repository.

-In the Python package Alibi authors implemented a simple counterfactual method as well as an extended method that uses class prototypes to improve the interpretability and convergence of the algorithm outputs56.
+In the Python package Alibi, authors implemented a simple counterfactual method, as well as an extended method that uses class prototypes to improve the interpretability and convergence of the algorithm outputs ().

-Karimi et al. (2020)57 also provided a Python implementation of their algorithm MACE in a GitHub repository.
-They translated necessary criteria for proper counterfactuals into logical formulae and use satisfiability solvers to find counterfactuals that satisfy them.
+Karimi et al. () also provided a Python implementation of their algorithm MACE in a GitHub repository.
+They translated necessary criteria for proper counterfactuals into logical formulae and used satisfiability solvers to find counterfactuals that satisfy them.

-Another way to search counterfactuals is the Growing Spheres algorithm by Laugel et al. (2017)59.
-They do not use the word counterfactual in their paper, but the method is quite similar.
+Another way to search counterfactuals is the Growing Spheres algorithm by Laugel et al. ().
+They don’t use the word counterfactual in their paper, but the method is quite similar.
 They also define a loss function that favors counterfactuals with as few changes in the feature values as possible.
-Instead of directly optimizing the function, they suggest to first draw a sphere around the point of interest, sample points within that sphere and check whether one of the sampled points yields the desired prediction.
+Instead of directly optimizing the function, they suggest first drawing a sphere around the point of interest, sampling points within that sphere, and checking whether one of the sampled points yields the desired prediction.
 Then they contract or expand the sphere accordingly until a (sparse) counterfactual is found and finally returned.

-Anchors by Ribeiro et al. (2018)60 are the opposite of counterfactuals, see chapter about Scoped Rules (Anchors).
+Anchors by Ribeiro, Singh, and Guestrin () are the opposite of counterfactuals; see the chapter about Scoped Rules (Anchors).